U82146510/express-redisDB-jwt/README.md

 Overview

 This is an Express.js application that uses Redis as a database and JWT (JSON Web Tokens) for authentication.
-The app implements session-based authentication, storing session data in Redis without using connect-redis.

 Features

 User authentication using JWT

-Session storage in Redis

 Secure API endpoints